timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

                                 randomStruct = "(1|SS)+(1|SSB)",verbose = TRUE)
 ```

 If you look at the output that was printed to screen, you will see that the effect of distance to nearest road was first simplified to a linear effect, and then dropped altogether, whereas the effect of human population density was retained as a quadratic polynomial.
 The effect of land use was retained.
-Viewing the table of statistics that is output by the function shows the same things (the row for the linear effect of human population density is blank because the quadratic effect was better):
+Viewing the table of statistics that is output by the function shows the same things (the row for the linear effect of human population density is blank because the quadratic effect was significantly better):

 ```R
 abundModelSelect$stats